 1. I need to collect and sort data.
 I tend to disregard what doesn’t “fit.”
 I am drawn to ideas and can feel slightly anxious when life doesn’t meet my mental schema.
 When I feel anxious, I may try to get more info to confirm my worldview.
 I may try to learn more so I can make sense of things.

 2. It feels like there’s more to life than meets the eye.
-I plan, imagine, analyze and question.
-This makes the world more manageable.
+I plan, imagine, analyze, figure out and question.
+This makes the world feel more manageable.

-3. Life can feel like an overcrowded mall.
+3. Life can feel like an overcrowded mall in my head.
 There’s so much to take in.
-I sometimes get stuck in my thinking and delay taking action.
+I sometimes get stuck in my thinking about ideas, plans, possibilities, possible dangers and reactions from others and delay taking action.
 (THINKING replaces DOING).

 Core NEEDS for the Head Center:

-To seek answers and meaning.
-To feel safe and secure.
+To seek answers and meaning in order to feel safe and secure.

 Recurring Questions for the Head Center: